mrphilipp7/jwt-auth/README.md

 1. payload - This can be an object or string.
 It needs to be able to uniquely identify the user.
 2. expirationTime - An optional parameter; by default, access is set to 15 minutes, and refresh is set to 1 day.
 You can adjust it to suit your needs (e.g., '20m', '1h', '60s').

 Use the setRefreshCookie method to set the generated refreshToken into a cookie.
+The method has 2 parameters

+1. res - pass the express 'res' into the method
-The 'config' parameter is optional and provides default settings if you don't want to deal with the hassle.
+2. config - an optional parameter that provides default settings to your cookie if you don't want to deal with all the hassle.

 ```javascript
 app.post('/login', (req, res) => {